Arrow: Adaptive Scheduling Mechanisms for Disaggregated LLM Inference Architecture: Motivation

-Prior works \cite{zhongDistServeDisaggregatingPrefill2024, duEcoServeEnablingCosteffective2025} have conducted detailed analyses of the computational demands for the prefill and decode phases, showing that the load on prefill phase scales quadratically with the input length, while the load on decode phase grows linearly with the total number of tokens in the batch.
+Prior works~\cite{zhongDistServeDisaggregatingPrefill2024, duEcoServeEnablingCosteffective2025} reveal that the load of prefill phase scales quadratically with the input length, while the load of decode phase grows linearly with the total number of tokens in the batch.
 This fundamental difference in scaling characteristics leads to distinct load growth rates between prefill and decode instances.
-The observed diversity in input/output lengths further exacerbates load volatility, causing significant and often load fluctuations in real-world serving scenarios.
-Consequently, inference serving systems employing the Prefill-Decode disaggregated architecture must dynamically adjust the ratio between Prefill and Decode nodes to efficiently accommodate varying workload patterns.
+The observed diversity in input/output lengths further exacerbates load fluctuations.
+To illustrate this fluctuation, we aggregate the total prefill and decode processing times of all requests within each minute in Figure~\ref{fig:tokens-over-time}, treating them respectively as the system’s prefill and decode loads.
+Using the average Prefill/Decode load ratio across the entire trace as a baseline, we compute the per-minute Prefill/Decode load ratio relative to this baseline, as shown in Figure~\ref{fig:load-over-time}.
+The red line at 1.0 represents the baseline Prefill/Decode load.
+A value above 1.0 indicates that a higher P/D instance ratio can achieve better serving performance.
+Conversely, a value below 1.0 implies that a lower P/D ratio is preferred.
+We can observe significant variation in prefill and decode load dynamics over time, indicating that serving systems must be capable of dynamically adjusting the ratio of prefill and decode nodes to accommodate varying workload patterns.